 The popularity of listicles continues to grow, with some studies showing that they receive more page views and social shares than regular articles.

 Listicles are brief and straightforward, making them simple to read and understand.
-Now, when creating your list article, make sure to include all of the important information in a bulleted format that allows readers to quickly scan the content and find what they are looking for.
+When creating your list article, ensure to include all of the important information in a bulleted format that allows readers to quickly scan the content and find what they are looking for.

 For example, you can post “5 Reasons You Should Shop at Our Company” and use this list as a lead magnet to attract new customers to your business.
 Using this content angle is also going to make link-building much easier.